cstrnt/docs/Autocomplete/generators.md

 If you're suggesting something other than files or folders, we recommend using this.
 This let's you run a mini-script / command on the user's computer.
 The script runs in the user's current working directory and in the same shell.
 It's as if the user typed the command themselves.

 The output from the script you specify is then converted to Suggestion objects.
-We can do this for you with `splitOn` or you can process the output yourself with `postProcess`
+We can do this for you with `splitOn` or you can process the output yourself with `postProcess`.
+Not that you must specify at least one of `splitOn` or `postProcess`.

 ```jsx
 args: {